craftamap/owncast-browser-extension/README.md

-# Firefox Owncast Extension
+# Owncast Browser Extension

-Firefox Owncast Extension is a Firefox extension used to follow various Owncast Instances
+Owncast Browser Extension is a Firefox extension used to follow various Owncast Instances

 ![Screenshot](.github/screenshot.png)